-An independent valuation of Moyne Health Services's land and buildings was performed by the VGV on 30 June 2019.
+An independent valuation of Moyne Health Service's buildings was performed by the VGV on 30 June 2019 and 30 June 2022 for land.
 The valuation, which complies with Australian Valuation Standards, was determined by reference to the amount for which assets could be exchanged between knowledgeable willing parties in an arm's length transaction.
-The managerial assessment performed at 30 June 2022 indicated an overall:
+As an independent valuation was not undertaken on 30 June 2023, a managerial assessment performed at 30 June 2023 which indicated an overall:

-- increase in fair value of land of 54.35% (\$1.205M) - increase in fair value of buildings of less than 10%
+- increase in fair value of land of 2.21% (\$0.077M) - increase in fair value of buildings of 15.62% (\$4.07M)

-As the cumulative movement was greater than 40% for land since the last independent revaluation an interim independent valuation was required as at 30 June 2022 and an adjustment was recorded.
+As the cumulative movement was less than 10% for land since the last revaluation a managerial revaluation adjustment was not required as at 30 June 2023.

-As the cumulative movement was less than 10% for buildings since the last revaluation a managerial revaluation adjustment was not required as at 30 June 2022.
+As the cumulative movement was greater than 10% for buildings since the last revaluation a managerial revaluation adjustment was required as at 30 June 2023.